 The convention must take steps to put the entire press under the control of the Party.
 It is an untenable position that different organs of the Workers Party act on their own directions.
 It is unendurable that one part of the Workers Party speaks for the bonus, the other against it; that a small section of the press defends the Bridgman affair, and the largest papers attack the Communists in the Bridgman affair.

-It is unendurable that the articles and communications from the Executive Committee [of the CPA] to the Party press are ignored and thrown into the waste basket.
+It is unendurable that articles and communications from the Executive Committee of the Party press are ignored and thrown into the waste basket.
 It is the duty of the Party press to allow far more space for Party affairs and Party activities.
-The editors are not allowed to reject the party communications under the presumption that they are not interesting for the reading public.
+The editors are not allowed to reject the Party communications under the presumption that they are not interesting for the reading public.
 Altogether the editors of the papers should not forget that they only possess mandates from the Party.

-The convention should take energetic steps to ensure that the whole Party press is put under the control of the CEC of the Party.
+The convention should take energetic steps to insure that the whole Party press is put under the control of the CEC of the Party.

-6. The convention of the Workers Party must

-take steps that Party discipline is upheld in fullest measure.
-It was a big mistake when a part of the Jewish Federation decided to hold a Federation convention against the decision of the CEC of the Party.
-The slogan that the Jewish comrades used was a dangerous one, namely that they wished to fight for an open Communist Party and for the Comintern.
+6. The convention of the Workers Party must take steps that Party discipline is upheld in fullest measure.
+It was a big mistake when a part of the Jewish Federation [Workers Council-Olgin group] decided to hold a Federation Convention against the decision of the CEC of the Party and thereby split the Party.
+The slogan that the Jewish comrades used was a dangerous one, namely, that they wished to fight for an open Communist Party and for the Comintern.
 But this they wanted to do by means of a campaign of calumniation against the American section of the Comintern, the underground Communist Party of America.

-We are glad that the CEC of the Workers Party did not expel Olgin and his associations for their flagrant breach of discipline, since the CEC wishes to save the Party unity.
-But we must remind these comrade most emphatically that they cannot find a permanent place in a party under the leadership of the CI if they persist in their attacks on the American section of the Comintern.
+We are glad that the CEC of the Workers Party did not expel Olgin and his associates for this flagrant breach of discipline, since the CEC wished to save Party unity.
+But we must remind these comrades most emphatically that they cannot find a permanent place in a party under the leadership of the CI if they persist in their attacks on the American section of the Comintern.